The following are some amazing facts about Lionel Messi that prove that he is definitely one of the best in the world!

 67- Messi scored his fastest hat-trick in 11 minutes against Rayo Vallecano on March 8.
 This was also his 32nd hat-trick for Barcelona, which is a record in Spanish football.

 68- Messi’s second goal against Bayern Munich in the Champions League semi-final is the best goal of the season, according to UEFA.
 It was also the most tweeted sporting moment of the year.
 Messi’s dribble past Jerome Boateng made the defender fall on the ground after which he chipped the ball over Manuel Neuer to score.

 69- For his incredible performances during the campaign, Messi won the UEFA Best Player in Europe award for the second time.

 70- On September 16, 2015, Messi became the youngest player to make 100 appearances in the UEFA Champions League.

 71- On January 11, 2016, Messi won the FIFA Ballon d’Or for a record fifth time.

-72- In a league match against Celta de Vigo, Messi took the penalty but instead of scoring, he assisted Luis Suarez who scored from that position.
+72- In a league match against Celta Vigo, Messi took the penalty and assisted Luis Suarez who scored a hat-trick.

 73- Messi, Suarez, and Neymar broke their own record from last season and scored 131 goals throughout the 2015-16 season, which is a Spanish record.